Benawi/Todo-LIst-App-Docker/README.md

   ```
   docker run -dp 3000:3000 getting-started
   ```
-Remember the -d and -p flags?
-I're running the new container in "detached" mode (in the background) and creating a mapping betIen the host's port 3000 to the container's port 3000.
+Remember the `-d` and `-p` flags?
+I'm running the new container in `"detached"` mode (in the background) and creating a mapping between the host's port `3000` to the container's port 3000.
 Without the port mapping, I wouldn't be able to access the application.

 After a few seconds, open your Ib browser to [http://localhost:3000](http://localhost:3000).
 You should see our app!